 What's not being done: - Standard security frameworks for agent deployment - Mandatory disclosure of agent vulnerabilities - Liability frameworks when agents cause harm

 Our take: We're deploying agents faster than we're securing them.
-The first major agent-based security breach is coming.
-The only question is whether it will be a wake-up call or a catastrophe.
+The first major agent-based security breach isn't a matter of if — it's when.

 The Trend: "Vibe Coding" Goes Corporate